1. What exactly do you know about the security of a block?

 - Controlling and monitoring the project

 16. What type of records can be kept in Blockchain?
-Is there any restriction on same?
+Is there any restriction on the same?

-There is no restriction of keeping records in the Blockchain approach.
-It must be noted that the record keeping is not just limited to these applications only.
+Answer: There is no restriction of keeping records in the Blockchain approach.
+It must be noted that the record-keeping is not just limited to these applications only.

 The common types of records that can be kept on them are: